callback85/archoid/README.markdown

 Prerequisites
 -------------

+Your device:

-- Your device has got a large (4gb+) sdcard and a usb storage mode.
+- has got a large (4gb+) sdcard and a usb storage mode
-- Your device has been rooted + busyboxed properly.
+- has been rooted + busyboxed properly
-- Your device has usb debug enabled.
+- has usb debug enabled

+You:
-- You have installed, configured and learned adb + gparted.
+- have installed, configured and learned adb + gparted
-- You have read, analyzed and understood archoid.sh.
+- have read, analyzed and understood archoid.sh
-- You have a backup of all your precious data.
+- have a backup of all your precious data

-- You are not going to run this from root in a chroot on a real pc.
+- are not going to run this from root in a chroot on a real pc

 Prepare your device